martindstone/cortex-plugin-infraweave/README.md

-# cortex-plugin-sample
+# cortex-plugin-infraweave

-cortex-plugin-sample is a [Cortex](https://www.cortex.io/) plugin.
+cortex-plugin-infraweave is a [Cortex](https://www.cortex.io/) plugin.
 To see how to run the plugin inside of Cortex, see [our docs](https://docs.cortex.io/docs/plugins).

 ### Prerequisites